MatMasIt/notesArchive/latest/Inglese/2021/settembre/lunedì_13/07_07_00/appunti.md

 The duties require precision but not a great  deal of work

-the same way the narrator called him is the way the ghost called him and the train conductor will call him
+the same way the narrator called him is the way the ghost called him and the train conductor will call him "below there"

+He had seen the ghost before and accidents occurred

+"clear the way" ghost and train conductor
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwODI0NjQxNV19
+eyJoaXN0b3J5IjpbMTg4MjQ3OTY0MF19
 -->